 Suburban provides drinking water to the area of Covina called Covina Knolls.
 Suburban serves approximately 2,000 people.
-In 2016, Suburban purchased three percent of its Covina Knolls drinking water from MWDSC and 97 percent from the CIC.
+In 2017, Suburban purchased all of its Covina Knolls drinking water from CIC.

 Suburban's Drinking Water Complies with All Health and Safety Regulations